Do you like this page?

 Handing out heroin and other hard drugs to addicts does not solve the problem and instead perpetuates a coercive and destructive addiction (while leaving taxpayers with the bill).

 Taxpayer money should not be used to purchase hotels in residential areas and warehouse those addicted to drugs.
 These programs don’t work, crater property values and increase crime in the community.

 Instead of “destigmatizing” hard drug use, it’s time to acknowledge the serious harm it causes to users, their families and the communities around them.
-Through mandatory rehabilitation, addicts will be offered an opportunity to get clean and become productive, taxpaying members of society once again.
+Our plan will introduce voluntary and mandatory rehabilitation, giving addicts an opportunity to get clean and become productive, taxpaying members of society once again.

 Drugs like fentanyl, crystal meth and crack cocaine are destructive, life-devouring substances that have no place in our society.
 Police should have the tools to confiscate and limit their availability.

 Instead of defunding the police, our brave men and women in law enforcement should be supported and given the resources they need to successfully do their jobs.

 Zero tolerance for violent and repeat offenders.
 End the revolving door justice system by directing prosecutors to pursue maximum sentencing for those convicted of serious crimes.